9ucc1/coffeeshop-client/README.md

 The server for this project can be found [here.](https://github.com/9ucc1/coffeeshop-server)

 ## Overview:
 An app that displays coffee drinks offered by a variety of different coffee shops, in a one to many relationship model (a coffee shop **has many** drinks, each drink **belongs to** one coffee shop.)
-The user can create, read, update, and delete drinks from the shops.
+The user can create, read, update, and delete both drinks and shops.

 ## Functionality:
 Browse what various coffee shops have to offer.
 A user can use an app like this to discover their new favorite drink from browsing the existing listings, or use it as a coffee journal and update the database with new drinks they've tried from different cafes.